serokell/log-warper/README.md

 ## Features

-Here is the list of feature `log-warper` provides.
+Here is the list of features `log-warper` provides.

 1. Hierarchical logger names.

-   Logger names (tags for loggers) forms hierarchy.
-It means, that `""` (also known as `mempty` or `rootLoggerName`) is a parent of logger with name `"node"` which isDir a parent of logger with name `"node.communication"`.
+   Logger names (tags for loggers) form hierarchy.
+It means, that `""` (also known as `mempty` or `rootLoggerName`) is a parent of logger with name `"node"` which is a parent of logger with name `"node.communication"`.
 So, logger name comprises dot-separated components.
-   This means that if some logger name doesn't have some settings (like severity or output file) it takes its settings from its closest parent, containing this settings.
+   This means that if some logger name doesn't have some settings (like severity or output file) it takes its settings from the closest parent, containing this settings.

 2. Logging initialization from `.yaml` configuration file.